Posted March 4, 2016

 Jim said, “No flamingos.”

-Not a surprise from the guy who’s never stuck a sticker on a car, staked a voting sign in a yard, flown a flag on anything, sported a tat, accented or ornamented any dwellings or vehicles.
-For Jim, ornamentation distracts from functionalism and, once the forbidden cutesy has been released chaotic proliferation follows the tail winds.
+Not a surprise from the guy who’s never stuck a sticker on a car, staked a voting sign in a yard, flown a flag on anything, sported a tat or earring, accented or ornamented any dwellings or vehicles.
+For Jim, ornamentation distracts from functionalism and, once the forbidden cutesy has been released spontaneous and chaotic proliferation ensues.

 We’re different that way.

 So, I told him that, “the flamingo is a symbol for the Sun God Ra.
-In Egyptology, the flamingo, Bennu, became the mythical Phoenix – the alchemical fire-bird that frees the earth-bound from the physical barriers and limitations of the common world … Did you know, you’re soaking in it right now.”
+In Egyptology, the flamingo, Bennu, became the mythical Phoenix – the alchemical fire-bird that frees the earth-bound from the physical barriers and limitations of the common world … Did you know that you’re soaking in it right now?”

 “Yeah, well, there’s no room.”

 He’s right.
-When you’re full-timing every square inch matters.
+When you’re full-timing in 200 square-feet of trailer every vertical and horizontal inch matters.
 Okay.
 No flamingos.
 I get it.

 Flamingos are pink.
 I love pink.
 Pink and gray are complimentary colors and, together, elephants and flamingoes cover the spiritual spectrum from earth to sky.